dianapascalabc/Reddit_Project/README.md

 3. Open `main_notebook.ipynb` in Jupyter Notebook.

 ## Usage
-Open `main_notebook.ipynb` and run each cell sequentially to perform analysis on meme virality factors.
+Open `main_notebook.ipynb` and run each cell sequentially to first collect the data (it can also be found in the csv files attached), then import it and perform analysis on meme virality factors.
+The code provides both numerical analysis, as well as graphical representations such as plots.

+## Plots:
+- Scatter plots;
+- Bar charts;
+- Histograms;
+For detailed visual insights, refer to the plots in `main_notebook.ipynb`.
+They all have corresponding titles and a legend, to ensure clarity for the user.

 ## Files Description
-- `main_notebook.ipynb`: Contains the analysis code and results interpretation.
+- `main_notebook.ipynb`: Contains all the code and results interpretation.
+- `top_memes.csv`: Original dataset containing top memes data.
+- `top_memes_cleaned.csv`: Cleaned version of `top_memes.csv` after preprocessing.
+- `non_viral_memes.csv`: Original dataset containing non-viral memes data.
+- `non_viral_memes_cleaned.csv`: Cleaned version of `non_viral_memes.csv` after preprocessing.
-- `data.csv`: Dataset containing meme features and virality indicators.
+- `image_features.csv`: CSV file containing extracted features from meme images.

+## Image Folders
+- `viral_images/`: Folder containing images of viral memes.
+- `non_viral_images/`: Folder containing images of non-viral memes.

 ## Dependencies
 - Python 3.7+
 - pandas 1.2.3